 The Toronto Ling Liang Church began holding services in June 1975 when Ms. Gloria Tien-Hwa Dzao, the fifth daughter of Rev. Timothy Dzao, and Ms. Tang Ling-An rented space on Floyd Avenue in downtown Toronto.
-After graduating from an American university, Ms. Dzao moved to Toronto to organize members of the Chinese Ling Liang churches who had already immigrated to the city and had established their own Ling Laing cell groups as early as January 1973.
+Tang Ling-An rented space on Floyd Avenue in downtown Toronto.
+The first praduating from an American university, Ms. Dzao moved to Toronto to organize members of the Chinese Ling Liang churches who had already immigrated to the city and had established their own Ling Laing cell groups as early as January 1973.
 By November 1998, the church had erected its own building on Clayton Drive in Markham - a suburb of Toronto.
 Ms. Gloria Dzao remained a member and a deaconess of the Chinese congregation as of 30 April 2018.
 On a sunny afternoon of April 2018, when I visited this church, I also visited the Timothy Manse - named to memorialize the founder of the Ling Liang Church.